 - Goldfarb School of Nursing (GSON) faculty/students must submit their poster for printing via Kristy Kight.
 Kristy will then arrange for poster to be printed and paid for.

 You can also select the credit card option from the online order form.
 Do not enter any credit card information into the online order form.
 Once your poster has been printed, we will contact you via email with pickup instructions that includes a link to pay for your poster online.
+Payment is expected within 24 hours of the payment email being sent.
+An additional reminder will be sent 48 hours later (often including your PI).
+If no payment has been made after 3 days, an ISD will be generated and sent to your department indicating non-payment by credit card.

 We do not accept cash, Bear Bucks, checks or process credit cards in person at our location.